RidwanHaque/LED-Mapped-Piano-Embedded-Systems-API/README.md

 - Demonstrates open-source community impact
 - Uses production-grade tech stack

-📬 Contact
-Found a bug?
-Want to collaborate?
-Open an issue or email [your-email@domain.com]

-Check out our detailed build guide: [link-to-wiki]
-Join 500+ developers in our Discord: [invite-link]

 **
 UPDATED VERSION: **

-Yes, with your MIDI keyboard and a cloud-based or local application, you can absolutely play keys and have the system detect them.
-To incorporate the LED visualization elements from the video you shared, here’s how you can structure your project:

 ---

 ## **How Your System Will Work**